 I am not just offering platitudes here.
 This is not a religious self-help guide.
-I am currently living this experience in ways that are too personal to share here, but were it not for Him, I would be crushed under the weight of my cross.
+I have lived this experience in ways that are too personal to share here, but were it not for Him, I would be crushed under the weight of my cross.
 With Him, I can do all things.
 (Mt.
 19:26)

-There was a time in my life where I would have been angry with Him for what I am going through.
-Where I would have shouted and screamed at the sky and demanded why, when I try so hard to love Him and serve Him, I am forced to endure such suffering and heartache.
-But through repeated experience, I have at last (I’m very stubborn) come to learn that He really is with me most closely in these moments.
+There have been times in my life when I have been angry with Him for what I have gone through.
+Where I have shouted and screamed at the sky and demanded why, when I try so hard to love Him and serve Him, I am forced to endure such suffering and heartache.
+But through repeated experience, in my better moments, I have recognized that He really is with me most closely in these moments.
 That abandonment to Him is the only path forward, because I lack the strength to carry the cross.
 That when it comes to suffering, there is no running or hiding or escaping from it.
 It comes for us all.

 The only way out is through.